 Upon completion of all coursework and paper requirements, students must initiate an Economics of Education Completion form, used to notify the program administrators that the student has met all of the program requirements.

-The student initiates the form by completing all boxes, the form is then routed by the student to their Economics of Education guidance committee member who is an active member of their doctoral committee.
+The student initiates the process.
+They should fill out the form which is then routed by the student to their guidance committee chair/director.
 The student and guidance committee member must sign the form, confirming completion of the requirements.
-The form is then routed to the Economics of Education program secretary (their contact information is found on the form under their signatures) for final review by the Economics of Education Program Director.
+The form is then routed to the Economics of Education Coordinator for their signature.
+Once all signatures are collected, the form should be sent to the Program Assistant at firstname.lastname@example.org.

-If the student has completed all of the requirements, they must apply to graduate from the specialization, using the Registrar’s Office graduation application system.
+If the student has completed all of the requirements, they must apply to graduate from the specialization.
+The Graduation Application is now available at student.msu.edu .
+After clicking on the Academic Progress tile, you will see a link to Apply for Graduation in the left-hand navigation under the Graduation heading.
 Application for graduation can occur at the time the specialization requirements are complete or at the same time as the student’s doctoral degree.

 Applicants must be admitted to a doctoral program at Michigan State University.
 To apply for a specialization in Economics of Education, submit the Intent to Enroll form linked below.
 Once signed by the applicant and their advisor/guidance committee chairperson, the Intent to Enroll form must be sent to email@example.com or can be mailed to Economics of Education Doctoral Specialization Program, Erickson Hall, 620 Farm Lane, Room 402, E. Lansing, MI 48824.